 If “una sola virtù” (Par.
 2.68) were shared by all the stars in the heaven of the fixed stars, then all the stars would be essentially the same, the same in essence, just thicker in some places and thinner in others.
 If all the stars in the heaven of the fixed stars were the same in essence, there would be no true (metaphysical) difference in the cosmos.

-The whole point of this exercise is to make the opposite point: that difference is metaphysically real (like one of Plato’s ideas), that it is an “essential” principle of God’s creation.
+The whole point of this exercise is to make the opposite point: that difference is metaphysically real, that it is an “essential” principle of God’s creation.
 With the term “essential principle” I am replicating Dante’s language: “princìpi formali” in Par.
 2.71 and “formal principio” in Par.
 2.147.
 This use of the adjective “formale” to mean “essential” picks up on the word “forma” in Paradiso 1.104 and anticipates “formale” in Paradiso 3.79.

 The difference that we see in the universe must be rooted in different essences, different formal principles: